DaFrankort/lenny-dnd-bot/readme.md

 ### D&D Data lookup

-- `/spell <spell-name>` – Look up information about a D&D spell.
+- `/spell <spell-name>` – Look up information about a D&D spell (e.g. Fireball).
-- `/item <item-name>` - Look up information about a D&D item.
+- `/item <item-name>` - Look up information about a D&D item (e.g. Dagger).
+- `/condition <condition-name>` - Look up information about a D&D condition (e.g. Blinded).
-- `/search <query>` - Look for many related results regarding spells & items, example: `/search fire` would return any item or spell with 'fire' in the name.
+- `/search <query>` - Look for many related results regarding spells, items or conditions, example: `/search fire` would return any data with 'fire' in the name.

 ### Character Stat Roll

-- `/stats` – Automatically roll stats for a new character's skills.
+- `/stats` – Automatically roll stats for a new character's skills, using the 4d6 drop lowest method.

 ### Customize embed colors for users